 For your reading pleasure, here are some Thanksgiving side recipes for a southern meal that I have grown up with and love.

-Some will make this meal using a pork meat such as ham hocks, salt pork or smoked neck bones.
+Some will make this meal using a lump of pork meat such as ham hocks, salt pork or smoked neck bones.
 You can also substitute pork for turkey necks or drums.
-For vegetarians, you can remove the meat all together and still create a tasty Thanksgiving side dish.
+For vegetarians, you can remove the meat altogether and still create a tasty Thanksgiving side dish.

 I like looking through Big Oven’s website of recipes, because you can add your serving amount and there’s a recipe that gives you the converted version of measurements.
 This key helps new cooks in the kitchen for sure.
 As for these candied yams, it’s a sweet addition to the amount of savory items on your plate.
 Some of us add marshmallows – something that the kids absolutely love, adults maybe not so much so be mindful of this when adding your sugar.